 Basically, Jersey and Guernsey are the older, richer, more sophisticated, and cleaner versions of pretty much every other island nation with a financial center.

-They’ve been a strategically important part of Britain’s offshore network for decades, humming along and helping bolster the City of London’s financial offering.
+Jersey and Guernsey have been a strategically important part of Britain’s offshore banking network for decades, humming along and helping bolster the City of London’s financial offering.

 So, while the Channel Islands aren’t technically a part of the UK or the EU… they are deeply interconnected.